Super-resolution channel estimation for mmWave massive MIMO with hybrid precoding: Conclusions

 \section{Conclusions}

 In this paper, we have proposed an IR-based super-resolution channel estimation scheme for mmWave massive MIMO with hybrid precoding.
 Specifically, we have transformed the channel estimation problem to the optimization problem of a new objective function, which is the weighted summation of the sparsity and the data fitting error.
 The proposed scheme starts from the on-grid points in the angle domain, and iteratively moves them to the neighboring off-grid actual positions via gradient descent method.
 In addition, we have proposed an SVD-based preconditioning to reduce the computational complexity.
-Simulation results have confirmed that the proposed super-resolution channel estimation scheme can accurately estimate the off-grid AoAs/AoDs with affordable complexity.
+Simulation results have confirmed that the proposed super-resolution channel estimation scheme can advance the state-of-art by estimating the off-grid AoAs/AoDs with much increased accuracy.
+Angle estimation is the key of channel estimation for mmWave massive MIMO.
+Estimating the AoAs/AoDs with higher resolution is a practical way to realize higher spectral efficiency.
+For future work, it would be interesting to study other super-resolution channel estimation schemes with reduced complexity.
+In addition, super-resolution channel estimation under high mobility is an important yet challenging topic to be investigated.

 \begin{appendices}